yhenon/pytorch-retinanet/README.md

 Pytorch  implementation of RetinaNet object detection as described in [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) by Tsung-Yi Lin, Priya Goyal, Ross Girshick, Kaiming He and Piotr Dollár.

+This implementation is primarily designed to be easy to read and simple to modify.

 ## Results
 Currently, this repo achieves 33.7% mAP at 600px resolution with a Resnet-50 backbone.
 The published result is 34.0% mAP.
 The difference is likely due to the use of Adam optimizer instead of SGD with weight decay.